- This post contains affiliate links. Read more here.

-- Insulin-deficiency diabetes: the most common type of canine diabetes.
-Occurs when the dog’s body doesn’t produce enough insulin.
+- Insulin-deficiency diabetes: The most common type of canine diabetes.
+This occurs when the dog’s body doesn’t produce enough insulin.
 Dogs with insulin-deficiency diabetes need daily insulin shots to replace what their body can’t produce.

 - Insulin-resistance diabetes: when the pancreas produces some insulin, but the dog’s body doesn’t use the insulin as it should, causing high blood sugar levels.
 This type of diabetes is most common in older, obese dogs.

 For both types of diabetes, the negative impact on the body is the same.
 Too much sugar builds up in their bloodstream, while the cells that require sugar to function can’t access it.